isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 people to make a difference for all living things.
 We aim to inspire hope through action.
-Our vision is to promote a healthy planet where people make compassionate choices to live sustainably and in harmony with each other, the environment, and animals.
-We create meaningful and purposeful journeys empowering individuals and communities to act and contribute positive social impact to LIFE – nature, wildlife, and mankind empowering individuals and communities to act and contribute positive social impact to LIFE – nature, wildlife, and mankind.</p>
+Our vision is to promote a healthy planet where people make compassionate choices to live sustainably and in harmony with each other, the environment, and animals.</p>
 </td>
 </tr>
 <tr>